 Who needs Deep Brain Stimulation?

-The process can improve movement-related symptoms of Parkinson’s disease and other conditions, but it doesn’t guarantee to provide perfect health to the patient.
+The process can improve movement-related symptoms of Parkinson’s disease and other conditions, but it doesn’t guarantee to provide perfect health for the patient.

 DBS can benefit three types of PD patients-